AnaniasDanda/osticket_helpdesk_lab/README.md

 ## Key Takeaways

 - Deploying a LAMP stack manually builds a strong foundation for understanding how most enterprise web-based IT tools are hosted and maintained
-- osTicket's SLA tiers, department routing, and role-based access mirror real enterprise tools like Zendesk, ServiceNow, and Jira Service Management
+- osTicket's SLA tiers, department routing, and role based access mirror real enterprise tools like Zendesk, ServiceNow, and Jira Service Management
-- File permissions are the most common source of web app deployment failures on Linux — understanding `chown` and `chmod` is essential
+- File permissions are the most common source of web app deployment failures on Linux understanding `chown` and `chmod` is essential
 - MySQL privilege and password policy errors are extremely common in real IT environments — knowing how to troubleshoot them is a practical and valuable skill
-- Proper documentation at every step — from deployment to ticket resolution — is as important as the technical work itself in any IT support role
+- Proper documentation at every step from deployment to ticket resolution is as important as the technical work itself in any IT support role

 ---